It’s time to soak up a few interesting facts about the Three Sisters in the Blue Mountains.

 I’ll begin with how the three rock towers formed, before explaining some interesting facts about the Three Sisters aboriginal legend.

-I’ve also added some facts about great bush walks near the landmark and the epic, steel Giant Stairway nearby.
+I’ve also added some facts about the great bush walks nearby and the steel Giant Stairway.

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.